 Lam explained that the increased power warranted by the Conservatives' controversial sex work reform bill adds a layer of complication.
 Passed in November 2014 by the Harper government, C-36 criminalizes pretty much every aspect of sex work except for the act itself.
-Targeting clients and pimps, the law penalizes the buying of sex, the advertising of sexual services and the profiting off of someone else's sexual interactions.
+Targeting clients and pimps, the law penalizes the buying of sex, the advertising of sexual services, and the profiting off of someone else's sexual interactions.
 While the legislation was touted as a way to protect sex workers, it has been heavily criticized for further stigmatizing the industry and pushing workers deeper underground.
 The regulations have discouraged women from working in groups or from hiring security guards, and the criminalization of clients means workers are more likely to meet johns in remote locations, away from help and support.

 The law's impact on the industry is hard to measure, since enforcement of C-36 is at the discretion of individual police services and varies from one community to the next.
 Recent data compiled by La Presse shows that in Quebec the number of sex-work client arrests has actually been relatively low.
-The law has also reportedly limited police focus on massage parlours, putting more emphasis on the public sale of sexual services and the arrest of clients.
+The law has also reportedly limited police focus on massage parlors, putting more emphasis on the public sale of sexual services and the arrest of clients.

 But Lam explained that news reports and testimonials she's gathered show police have been using the anti-trafficking framework of this law to specifically target Asian sex workers, a practice that has led to an increase in deportations.

 In one particular case, Lam said "police explicitly said they go on the internet and try to find Asians because they say they're vulnerable to trafficking," a practice she qualifies as racial profiling.